kingslycb/eDNAcheck-tool/README.md

-# eDNAcheck - online tool to assess plausibility of species detections in molecular data of marine species
+# eDNAcheck - online tool to assess plausibility of species detections in molecular-based biodiversity data

 ----------------------------------------------------------

 # About
-The **eDNAcheck** is an online tool that allows to assess the plausibility of species detections in marine molecular biodiversity data.
+The **eDNAcheck** is an online tool that allows to assess the plausibility of species detections in molecular biodiversity data.
-The backend of the **eDNAcheck** is Python-based.
+The backend of the **eDNAcheck** is R and Python code provided here.

 ### What eDNAcheck does?